Evidence review

 There is no medical definition of a tirzepatide "microdose."
 In practice the term describes taking a dose well below the approved therapeutic range — often a small fraction of the lowest standard dose — usually drawn from a compounded vial or manipulated out of a pen never designed for fractional dosing.
 It is an entirely off-label, do-it-yourself practice.
 Mounjaro and Zepbound have FDA-approved dose ladders that start at 2.5 mg once weekly and titrate up to 15 mg; a "microdose" is a self-selected amount below even that starting rung, chosen by the user rather than tested in any trial.

 That distinction matters for everything that follows.
 When you compare microdosing to "tirzepatide," you are really comparing an untested, user-defined regimen to a drug whose entire evidence base was built at much higher, carefully titrated doses.
-For a side-by-side look at the schemes people circulate versus the real FDA dose ladder, see our microdosing tirzepatide dose chart.
+If you're new to the term and want the basics first, start with our plain explainer what is microdosing tirzepatide; for a side-by-side look at the schemes people circulate versus the real FDA dose ladder, see our microdosing tirzepatide dose chart.

 How tirzepatide works — and why dose matters